uarc/core0-doc/src/instruction_reference/control_flow.md

 ----------

 ## `reset`
-`p -- `
+`0 0 -- `

 #### Description
-Resets the whole processor, setting `p` as the new PC.
+Resets the whole processor, setting `0` as the new PC.
 Everything is reinitialized, such as stack depth.
+Set both parameters to `0` to ensure forwards compatibility if the parameters are altered.

 ----------